OpenSextant/Xponents/Examples/Docker/README.md

 **Build:**

-Move the Xponents distribution locally to this folder, the continue the build.
+Copy this Dockerfile to the Xponents ./dist folder and build the docker image with the Xponents-X.x build in that folder.

 ```